 As part of the USDA, CEAH in Fort Collins, Colorado will host MPVM students for a month or more, providing a great opportunity to learn more about what CEAH does, what it's like to work there, and about veterinary population health at the national level.
 The internship involves a project on surveillance, risk assessment, disease monitoring, data management, or antimicrobial resistance.

 DVM/MPVM Dual degree

-In final stages of approval, the DVM/MPVM dual degree will offer a flexible program where students can attend 2 years of DVM, complete their Year 2 exam, and then spend one year in MPVM coursework and initiating their research project.
+The DVM/MPVM dual degree offers a flexible program where students can attend 2 years of DVM training, complete their Year 2 exam (if at UCD), and then spend one year in MPVM coursework and initiating their research project.
 Once they return to DVM, they then capitalize on MPVM training by incorporating their interests into DVM junior/senior rotations and by completing their MPVM research projects in concert with DVM rotations, culminating in the awarding of a dual DVM and MPVM degree.

 https://grad.ucdavis.edu/professional-development/gradpathways, this program provides training in numerous aspects of professional development including writing, speaking, resume construction, professionalism, leadership, and many other skills.